zmoore-usgs/coastal-hazards/README.md

 1. If building from local sources, prior to building the docker containers the CCH Maven project must first be built so that the WAR files are placed into the targe directories.
 There should be a total of 3 WAR files created, 1 in each of `coastal-hazards-n52`, `coastal-hazards-geoserver`, and `coastal-hazards-portal`.

 2. There are 2 build arguments that can be supplied which will modify the built containers.
+The first is required when building your images, the second is optional and only needs to be supplied if necessary.

+    - `KEYSTORE_PASSWORD` - [__REQUIRED__] This should be the password that you gave the keystore you created previously.
+This must be supplied even if you used the default keystore password `changeit`.

-    - `doi_network` - Set this to true if you are having trouble pulling the necessary files for the docker containres during build and you are behind the DOI network.
+    - `doi_network` - [_OPTIONAL_] Set this to true if you are having trouble pulling the necessary files for the docker containres during build and you are behind the DOI network.
 It's possible that the SSL inspection certificate is casuing problems.

-    - `KEYSTORE_PASSWORD` If you changed the default keystore password from `changeit` this is where you should provide the updated keystore password value.

     When running the `docker-compose` or `Docker build` commands these arguments can be passed in as follows: `KEYSTORE_PASSWORD=newpass docker-compose up`